unicef/publicgoods-toolkit/procurement.md

 as the sole practical source for that component in the government procurement marketplace.

-Whatever the reason for failure to participate in open source process, agencys must have ways to bring recalcitrant vendors into process compliance.
+Whatever the reason for failure to participate in an open source process, agencies must have ways to bring recalcitrant vendors into process compliance.
 Otherwise, the project risks failure across multiple teams.
 To prepare for such situations, we recommend instituting Open Source Quality Assurance ("OSQA") at the project management level.